raiden-network/raiden/docs/what_is_the_dev_preview.rst

 Below is a listing of things that are included in the Developer Preview together with things that are in the roadmap, but are not yet implemented.

-The Developer Preview includes
+The Developer Preview supports
 -------------------------------

 - Opening, closing and settling of payment channels.
 - Direct and mediated (multi hop) transfers.
 - Automatically joining a token network and connecting to peers.
-- A :doc:`REST API <rest_api>` with endpoints for all functionality.
+- A :doc:`REST API <rest_api>` with endpoints for all functionalities.
 - Possibility to create token networks for all ERC20 tokens.
 - Restartability in case of a proper shutdown of the Raiden node.
 - :ref:`ERC20 token swaps <token-swaps>`.